Study of phase transition of Potts model with Domain Adversarial Neural Network: Results

+To investigate the order of the phase transition (whether it is first, or second order one), we studied the distribution of the $P_0$'s (DANN predicted probabilities) of individual configurations around the transition temperature, similarly to the method described in~\cite{li2018applications,tan2020comprehensive}.

+In case of a first order phase transitions one observers the coexistence of the two phases (droplets of the different phases), giving rise to a two-peaked distribution, one phase gradually overtaking as the temperature increases, while in the case of a second order phase transition this coexistence is missing due to the correlation length extending to the whole system.

+This is illustrated in Figs.~\ref{Fig.configq3.1}-\ref{Fig.configq3.10} where for each plot we have generated $10^5$ configurations both below and above $T_{c,q}$ for $q=3,4,5,7$ and $10$, for systems of size $L=20$, and plotted the distribution of DANN predicted probabilities of belonging to phase ``0", $P_0$.
+For $q\leq4$ the plots show always one peak, indicating a second order transition, while for $q> 4$ a two-peaked structure appears, a sign of a first order phase transition.
+As $q$ increases, the structure is becoming more pronounced.

+To justify this result, we also performed the binning test, similarly to~\cite{li2018applications}, to check, whether the subsequent configurations are really independent.
+For $q=3$ and $q=4$ we averaged the predicted $P_0$ values over binsizes of 1, 2, 4, 8, 16, and 32, for $10^{5}$ configurations per size and $q$ values, and calculated the deviations of the averaged $P_0$'s for each bin size.
+In the presence of autocorrelation the deviation has a strong dependence on the bin size, while in our case we have observed no dependence on the bin size.

-\subsection{Results of supervised and semi-supervised learning vs. DANN}
+\subsection{Results of traditional NN and 2D CNN vs. DANN}

 To test the efficiency and accuracy of the DANN, in this section we compare its results with a supervised learning and a 2D CNN approaches.
-Taking $q = 3$ at $L = 40$ as an example, for the supervised learning, we use a well trained DANN algorithm in Fig.~\ref{fig:DANNtk} and throw away the adversarial part (domain classifier).
-In this way, the entire network structure only contains a feature extractor and a label predictor, which is a well trained supervised 1D CNN (traditional NN).
-The samples labeled with the optimal source domain are used as input for test, and the result is the triangle points shown in Fig.~\ref{fig:cnn.nn}.
-The critical temperature of this method is $0.9796$, which is quite smaller than $0.9849$ of DANN.
+Taking $q = 3$ at $L = 40$ as an example, for the supervised learning, we use the trained DANN algorithm for predictions, on the input set in the optimal source domain of the DANN.
+Here, all the configurations below $T_c$ are labelled as ``0", and above $T_c$ as ``1".